BettercareHealth/bettercare/maternal-mental-health/7-resources.md

 Child Support Grants will be stopped:

-*	When the child turns 18
+*	When the child turns 18.
-*	If the child is admitted to a state-funded institution for over six months
+*	If the child is admitted to a state-funded institution for over six months.
 *	If the child dies.

 For more information contact a local SASSA office or look at:  [www.services.gov.za/services/content/Home/ServicesForPeople/Socialbenefits/childsupportgrant/en_ZA](http://www.services.gov.za/services/content/Home/ServicesForPeople/Socialbenefits/childsupportgrant/en_ZA)